Missouri State Bears and Lady Bears

-The Missouri State Bears and Lady Bears are the athletic teams representing Missouri State University (formerly Southwest Missouri State University).
+The Missouri State Bears and Lady Bears are the athletic teams representing Missouri State University.
 Missouri State's athletics programs date back to 1908.
-Missouri State competes in the NCAA Division I Football Championship Subdivision.
-The majority of sports play in the Division I Missouri Valley Conference.
-Missouri State football competes in the Missouri Valley Football Conference, while Men's Swimming and Diving competes in the Mid-American Conference, and the beach volleyball team is a member of the Coastal Collegiate Sports Association.
-Missouri State athletics are frequently abbreviated as "MOST" when televised.
+Missouri State competes in the NCAA Division I Football Bowl Subdivision.
+The majority of sports play in the Division I Conference USA.
+Missouri State became a full member of CUSA on July 1, 2025.

+Men's swimming and diving had competed in the Mid-American Conference through the 2023–24 season, but sponsorship of that sport transferred to the Missouri Valley Conference in July 2024.
+With CUSA sponsoring soccer only for women, the men's soccer team joined the American Conference.

+Missouri State athletics are frequently abbreviated as "MOST".

 Sports sponsored

-A member of the Missouri Valley Conference, Missouri State University sponsors six men's and 11 women's teams in NCAA sanctioned sports.
+A member of Conference USA, Missouri State University sponsors six men's and 13 women's teams in NCAA sanctioned sports.
+The women's sports of acrobatics & tumbling and stunt, both included in the NCAA Emerging Sports for Women program, were added in 2024–25.